HOSTED-POWER/docs-turbostack-app/Technologies/CMS & Frameworks/Medusa.js/setupexample.md

 hidden: true
 ---
 # Setup example on TurboStack
-In this example, we will set up a MedusaJS instance on TurboStack.
-This will include the demo frontend and the MedusaJS backend.
+In this example, we will set up a Medusa.js instance on TurboStack.
+This will include the demo frontend and the Medusa.js backend.

 If you only want to set up the backend, you can choose this in project creation later.
-MedusaJS exposes API's for you to _'Plug in'_ your own frontend.
+MedusaJS exposes APIs for you to _'Plug in'_ your own frontend.
 ## YAML configuration
 MedusaJS requires:
-- NodeJS 20+ (LTS versions only)
+- Node.js 20+ (LTS versions only)
 - PostgreSQL

 The dashboard (backend) runs on port 9000/app and the demo frontend runs on port 8000.